Assessment

 Is Severe Disability Premium benefit means-tested?

-Am I too disabled to work?
+Too disabled to work?

 The OT assessment in December 2019 has changed nothing!
-Since publishing my last post my PA had to leave her job due to health reasons.
+Since publishing my last post, my PA had to leave her job due to health reasons.
 Two days later my Social Worker emailed me to say the Direct Payments Team were enquiring whether my payments should be suspended as I no longer have any carers!
 This response upset me and demonstrates perfectly what is wrong with the current system.
-Instead of being offered support to find a PA and therefore continue my independence, my needs were being questioned!
-I explained that I needed the money available to be able to employ replacements, not to mention to pay HMRC.
-Thankfully, after a few more emails back and forth Social Services decided things could be left as they are.
+Instead of being offered support to find a PA and therefore, continue my independence, my needs were being questioned!

 Do I expect too much in thinking that that should’ve been obvious without me pointing it out?